How to Conduct Facilities Condition Assessments: 3 Ways to Leverage Digital Twins

 An FCA is typically conducted by one or more professionals, ranging from architects to engineers to commercial building inspectors.
 While facility condition assessments aren’t typically conducted by a facility manager, the facility manager does take ownership of the FCA and spearhead efforts.
 Note: Unlike a property condition assessment (PCA), which usually takes place once before a sale or portfolio assessment, an FCA is ongoing and should become a regular part of preventative maintenance and asset management.

 A facility condition assessment is performed at regular intervals to help facility managers stay on top of maintenance, safety, compliance and more.
-Not only this, FCA data can help determine and improve the useful life of assets, give building owners more for their capital investments, and take out the guesswork with data-driven decisions.
+Not only this, FCA data can help determine and improve the useful life of physical assets, give building owners more for their capital investments, and take out the guesswork with data-driven decisions.

 To ensure those objectives are met, an FCA typically includes information on: